cfbolz/pypy-15-blog/blogpost.rst

   guessing which path would actually be useful later when executing the code.
   This was an attempt to reduce the problem of the first JIT generating way too much machine code.
 Only later, when execution went down one of the not yet compiled paths would it continue compiling more code.
+This gives an effect similar to that of `lazy basic block versioning`_.

 - The fourth JIT generator was a pretty strange prototype, a `runtime partial evaluator for Prolog`_, to experiment with various specialization trade-offs.
 It